carbon-design-system/rfcs/text/0000-carbon-addons.md

 # Basic example
-Carbon Addons are broken down into a few high-level concepts or utilities.
+Carbon Addons and it's associated tools are broken down into a few high-level concepts or utilities.

 ### Components (Addon)
 Components are created based on predefined templates.
 A component can be anything from a standard dumb component, a specific variation of a Carbon component, a function that retrieves data from an API, a smart component that is attached to an API, or anything that is templated.
 By default, all components for a specific Addon library will be under the `/components` folder.
 All components also come with MDX documentation.